solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

    | Replication                    | _select Locally-redundant storage (LRS)_    |
    | Access tier                    | _select Hot_                                |

-    > **Note**: Please replace the `#SUFFIX#` tag in the storage account name with a suffix you would like to use.
-Names of storage accounts must be globally unique.

     ![The form fields are completed with the previously described settings.](media/azure-create-storage-account-1.png 'Storage Account Settings')

     Then select **Next : Networking >**.